 Change the world one pair of pants at a time, buying them from a democratic welfare state like the UK.

-The three above, including - shopping, jobs, and poverty bonds, are links to separate pages.
-The shopping page lists some sites where you can buy pants made in a democratic welfare state; the jobs page lists some ideas for reducing UK poverty apart from the welfare state, and the bonds page shows accounts of previous companies that sold poverty bonds and got a tone of favours and subsidies from ministries and journalists and development experts who are so ignorant that they don't know how to reduce poverty.
+Shopping, jobs, poverty bonds & ethical fashion are links to separate pages.
+The shopping page lists some sites where you can buy pants made in a democratic welfare state; the jobs page lists some ideas for reducing UK poverty apart from the welfare state, and the bonds page shows accounts of previous companies that sold poverty bonds and got a tone of favours and subsidies from ministries and journalists and development experts who are so ignorant that they don't know how to reduce poverty

 This page is just a quick guide to the term "ethical fashion", which crowded-out the more precise terms that are roughly acknowledged on the acknowledgements page.